 Ideas for boozy iced coffee concoctions, whether the weather is hot, cold, or somewhere in between!

-On the weekends (or, you know, Tuesdays), I sometimes like to stir a little booze into my iced coffee.
+On the weekends, I sometimes like to stir a little booze into my iced coffee.
 It’s like flavoring syrup, but BETTER.

 Boozy Iced Coffee: Mix-In Ideas